Scott E. Parazynski

-Scott Edward Parazynski (born July 28, 1961, in Little Rock, Arkansas) is an American physician and a former NASA astronaut.
-A veteran of five Space Shuttle flights and seven spacewalks, Parazynski's latest mission was STS-120 in October 2007 – highlighted by a dramatic, unplanned EVA to repair a live solar array.
+Scott Edward Parazynski (born July 28, 1961, in Little Rock, Arkansas) is an American physician and former NASA astronaut.
+A veteran of five Space Shuttle flights and seven spacewalks, Parazynski's latest mission was STS-120 in October 2007 – highlighted by a dramatic, unplanned extra-vehicular activity (EVA) to repair a live solar array.
 In May 2016 he was inducted into the United States Astronaut Hall of Fame.
 He retired from NASA in March 2009 to pursue entrepreneurial opportunities in the private sector, and he is currently the CEO of a technology start-up.
 He is the first person to have both flown in space and summited Mount Everest, the highest point on Earth.
+He describes his life's experiences in his 2017 memoir The Sky Below.

-Personal
+Personal life

 Parazynski is of Polish descent, as his great-great-grandparents migrated from Kraków to the US.
 He considers Palo Alto, California, and Evergreen, Colorado, to be his hometowns.
 He is married to Meenakshi Wadhwa, a planetary scientist at Arizona State University.
 He has two children with his first wife, Gail.
 Scott enjoys mountaineering, rock climbing, flying and scuba diving.
 A commercial, multi-engine, seaplane and instrument-rated pilot, Parazynski has logged over 2500 flight hours in a variety of aircraft.
 As a mountaineer, his summits include Cerro Aconcagua (at 22841 ft above sea level, the tallest mountain in the world outside Asia) and all 59 of Colorado's peaks over 14000 ft in altitude.
 He first attempted to summit Mount Everest in May 2008, but was forced to turn back before the summit due to a severe back injury.
 Serving as team physician for the Discovery Channel a year later, at 4:00 am on May 20, 2009, he successfully summitted the 29029 ft mountain.

 Other notable expeditions include a scientific dive into the summit caldera lake atop Licancabur Volcano (19409 ft on the Bolivian-Chilean border), one of the world's highest lakes, and setting the first bootprints adjacent Masaya Volcano's lava lake in Nicaragua with Sam Cossman in 2016.
+He also travelled aboard OceanGate's submersible Titan and visited the wreck of the Titanic in the North Atlantic.

-Education
+Education and early life

-Parazynski attended junior high school in Dakar, Senegal, and Beirut, Lebanon.
+Parazynski attended junior high school at Dakar Academy in Dakar, Senegal, and Beirut, Lebanon.
+In March 1969 as an eight-year-old, he travelled to Florida to witness the launch of Apollo 9, an event he argued inspired him to pursue a career in science.
 He attended high school at the Community School, Tehran, Iran, and the American Community School, Athens, Greece, graduating in 1979.
 He received a Bachelor of Science degree in biology from Stanford University in 1983, continuing on to graduate with honors from Stanford Medical School in 1989.
 He served his medical internship at the Brigham and Women's Hospital of Harvard Medical School (1990).
-He had completed 22 months of a residency program in emergency medicine in Denver, Colorado when selected for the NASA Astronaut Corps.
+He had completed 22 months of a residency program in emergency medicine in Denver, Colorado, when selected for the NASA Astronaut Corps.